phranck/Cappuccino-Templates/Project Templates/README.md

-I hope that this part will be coming soo... (-:
+I hope this part will be come as soon as possible... (-:
 Stay tuned.